Risk & Modeling

 What percentile should I focus on for retirement planning?

-Most planners focus on the 10th or 25th percentile — the worst-case scenarios.
+Most planners focus on the 25th percentile - the pessimistic scenario.
 The median (50th percentile) tells you the typical outcome, but retirement plans fail in the tails, not the middle.
-If your 10th percentile portfolio value stays above zero through the end of your planned retirement, your plan has roughly a 90% success rate.
+If your 25th percentile portfolio value stays above zero through the end of your planned retirement, your plan is in good shape.

 What is the difference between a percentile and a confidence interval?